 Piano values vary with condition, age, type of wood, style and the piano market conditions in the area you live in.
 Rare and collectible items appreciate and it is not necessarily the age in years that best determine the accurate valuation, but more over the quality of current information and research that is used.
 Due to the instrument's 11,000 parts; such as different kinds of wood, wool, cloth, iron, buckskin, glues, and finish, the amount service that it has received, and how much the piano has been played.
+The age of a piano matters a great deal for it's value and can tell a lot about the way the piano was manufactured and what kind and quality of wood was used to build your piano.
 See: The Rating & Grading Guide.

 "Upright Grand", "Cabinet Grand" or "Inverted Grand" are terms usually referring to certain large 50" + upright pianos and taller.
 Due to their towering height, these instruments usually had string lengths and musical capabilities equal and often superior to actual grand pianos, thus being labeled "Upright Grand", "Cabinet Grand" or "Inverted Grand" by their manufactures.